Housing and Homelessness

 In FY 2018-2019, the County allocated $190,000 in Measure K funds to Project Sentinel for vital landlord and tenant information and referral services (I&R) in an effort to reduce displacement among low income renters.
 Project Sentinel will provide the following services with the funds provided by Measure K: a staffed phone line dedicated to calls related to I&R services; counseling and conciliation services when a dispute requires these services; workshops and trainings on tenants’ and landlords’ rights and responsibilities; and outreach and educational literature in multiple languages to be distributed to social services agencies, libraries, churches, other locations.
 The Department of Housing expects to execute a contract with Project Sentinel for the provision of I&R services in Quarter 3 of the fiscal year.

 Middlefield Junction Master Plan

 Measure K provided funding for the development of the Middlefield Junction Master Plan.
 The Master Plan provides conceptual renderings of potential mixed-use development on a parcel of land owned by the County.
-The plan shows development options centered around lower income housing for both rental and homeownership, and incorporates community services uses in the multifamily structure and on the site.
-Those community services include options for childcare services, health care, and other community serving uses.
+The plan shows development options centered around lower income housing for both rental and homeownership, and incorporates community serving uses on the site.
+Those community services include options for childcare services and other community serving uses.